amorecoder/A06_ComposeTheming/README.md

 # A06_ComposeTheming

-This project is part of the Jetpack Compose CodeLab series turorial to better understand and learn about Jetpack Compose.
+This project is part of the Jetpack Compose CodeLab series tutorial to better understand and learn about Jetpack Compose.
-In this project our focus is to learn about Meterial Theming using Jetpack Compose.
+In this project our focus is to learn about Material Theming using Jetpack Compose.

 Jetpack Compose offers an implementation of Material Design—a comprehensive design system for creating digital interfaces.
 The Material Design components (Buttons, Cards, Switches etc) are built on top of Material Theming which is a systematic way to customize Material Design to better reflect your product's brand.
 A Material Theme comprises color, typography and shape attributes.
 Customizing these will be automatically reflected in the components you use to build your app.